So, you are in Athens and you have limited time but you want to know new places close?

 The modern town of Delphi extends further to the ancient, but due to the geographical position is not visible from it.
 I am afraid it has not kept any particular architectural character but offers excellent views of the olive grove of Amfissa and the bay of Itea.

 The archaeological site of Sounion is located in the southernmost of the Attica prefecture and it’s around 1.15′ drive from Athens, but just for your information sometimes there is traffic!
 Again if you don’t have a car, you can select this tour which is very informative and it can be quite romantic as Cape Sounio is best known for its spectacular sunsets!

 The coast is rocky and steep.
 At Cape Sounion, Athenians built a sanctuary surrounded by a wall.
 The sanctuary included temples dedicated to the gods of the city and the main temple was dedicated to Poseidon, god of the sea and it was built in ca. 440 BC.

 This site also is involved in the reason why the part of the Mediterranean Sea that is located between the mainlands of Greece and Turkey is called Aegean sea.
 According to mythology, King Augeus jumped from Sounion cape, when he thought that his son Theseus was killed by Minotaur in Crete!
 It is a magical place and if you don’t have too much time to spend on a day trip, I think Sounion temple is your best choice especially if the weather is nice!
 You can find more information about the archaeological site here.

 If you are interested in visiting one of the above places, but you prefer to go with a tour agency, just contact us and we can recommend you some good choices!

-Also, we have gathered a list with the hotels in Athens, so if you are looking for accommodation, just check here!
+Also, we have gathered a list of the hotels in Athens, so if you are looking for accommodation, just check here!